-The policy liabilities have been determined in accordance with applicable accounting and actuarial standards Policy liabilities for life insurance contracts are valued in accordance with NZ IFRS4 Insurance Contracts Appendix C and APRA Prudential Standard LPS 340 Valuation of Policy Liabilities.
+The policy liabilities have been determined in accordance with applicable accounting and actuarial standards.
+Policy liabilities for life insurance contracts are valued in accordance with NZ IFRS4 Insurance Contracts Appendix C and APRA Prudential Standard LPS 340 Valuation of Policy Liabilities.

 Life insurance contract liabilities have been calculated in a way that allows for the systematic release of planned margins as services are provided to policyholders and premiums are received, referred to as the Margin on Services method.
-Under this method, policy liabilities equal the amount, which together with future premiums and investment earnings will
+Under this method, policy liabilities equal the amount, which together with future premiums and investment earnings will:

-- (i) meet the expected payment of future benefits and expenses, and - (ii) provide for the systematic release of profit as policy services are provided and income is received or recognised.
+- (i) meet the expected payment of future benefits and expenses; and - (ii) provide for the systematic release of profit as policy services are provided and income is received or recognised.

 The major product groups are individual lump sum risk business and individual disability income business.
 There is also a small volume of group business and catastrophe business.
-The profit carrier used in order to achieve the systematic release of planned margins was inforce premium
+The profit carrier used in order to achieve the systematic release of planned margins was inforce premium.

 Policy liabilities for the majority of the business have been calculated on a projection basis, with the residual business being calculated by the accumulation method as permitted under NZ IFRS4.
-The result of using this method rather than the projection method required under NZ IFRS4 is not materially different and achieves the principles of the standard
+The result of using this method rather than the projection method required under NZ IFRS4 is not materially different and achieves the principles of the standard.

-Policy liabilities under the accumulation method have been calculated as the sum of the provisions for
+Policy liabilities under the accumulation method have been calculated as the sum of the provisions for:

-- (i) Unearned premium, - (ii) Level premium reserves for policies written on a level premium basis, - (iii) Surrender values for policies that provide a surrender value, - (iv) Capitalised losses, where applicable, - (v) Plus/minus a provision which adjusts the policy liability to give effect to the requirement for the systematic release of planned surplus and mostly represents recoverable deferred first and/or second year policy costs not matched by the corresponding premium income
+- (i) Unearned premium, - (ii) Level premium reserves for policies written on a level premium basis, - (iii) Surrender values for policies that provide a surrender value, - (iv) Capitalised losses, where applicable. - (v) Plus/minus a provision which adjusts the policy liability to give effect to the requirement for the systematic release of planned surplus and mostly represents recoverable deferred first and/or second year policy costs not matched by the corresponding premium income.

-The amortisation of these costs was established by financial model projections of representative policy portfolios, allowing for
+The amortisation of these costs was established by financial model projections of representative policy portfolios, allowing for the release of future profits in proportion to a "profit carrier" as required under NZ IFRS4.

-In addition to the policy liabilities calculated under the projection and accumulation method were reserves for
+In addition to the policy liabilities calculated under the projection and accumulation method were reserves for:

-- (i) Incurred but not reported claims (IBNR), - Accumulated experience rebates, where applicable, - (III) Reserves for expected future payments on reported disability income claims
+- (i) Incurred but not reported claims (IBNR), - (ii) Accumulated experience rebates, where applicable, - (iii) Reserves for expected future payments on reported disability income claims.

-Reserving assumptions have been adjusted to allow for the potential short term claims impacts from COVID-19 and the associated economic consequences.
-The main assumption impacted is termination rates for claims in payment
+Reserving assumptions have been adjusted to allow for the potential short term claims impacts from COVID-19.
+The main assumption impacted is termination rates for claims in payment.
+The impact of COVID-19 on policy liabilities is \$500,000 after retrocession.

-ACTUARIAL ASSUMPTIONS AND METHODS (continued)
+3 ACTUARIAL ASSUMPTIONS AND METHODS (continued)